 Additionally, some employees signed confidentiality agreements, non-competition agreements, and non-solicitation agreements.
 You and your attorney should review all contracts that you have signed prior to and during your employment to determine what your obligations are to your company upon separation.

 For more information or to set up an employment law consultation with a lawyer at Gebhardt & Kiefer, P.C., call 908-735-5161,or send us an e-mail.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.